Westmont Presbyterian Church to present annual Christmas concert

-Westmont Presbyterian Church will present its annual Christmas concert at 7 p.m.
-Dec.
-11 in the church sanctuary, 601 Luzerne St., Westmont.
+JOHNSTOWN, Pa. – Westmont Presbyterian Church will present its annual Christmas concert at 7 p.m.
+Sunday in the church sanctuary, 601 Luzerne St., Westmont.

 The choir will perform “Carols,” a cantata for choir, orchestra and congregation by Heather Sorenson.
 It will allow the audience to sing along on several well-known carols with the orchestra and choir.